GerHobbelt/mupdf/docs/src/mutool-object-pdf-document.rst

     :return: `Boolean`.

-.. method:: setPageLabels(index, label)
+.. method:: setPageLabels(index, style, prefix, start)

     Sets the page label numbering for the page and all pages following it, until the next page with an attached label.

-    - The label must be an array or object with three values: style, prefix, and start.
+    :arg index: `Integer`.
-    - Style can be one of the following strings: "", "D", "R", "r", "A", or "a".
+    :arg style: `String` Can be one of the following strings: "", "D", "R", "r", "A", or "a".
+    :arg prefix: `String`.
-    - Start is the ordinal with which to start numbering.
+    :arg start: `Integer` The ordinal with which to start numbering.

-    - If the label is null, any attached label is removed instead.
+.. method:: deletePageLabels(index)

+    Removes any associated page label from the page.

-    :arg index: `Int`.
+    :arg index: `Integer`.
-    :arg label: `String`.

 .. method:: getTrailer()